 - You can, however, do a few things to make your experience more pleasant.
 Explore Venice early in the morning or stay up late at night.
 During the day, cruise ships arrive to Venice so the amount of tourists increases significantly.

-- You can avoid the lines to the main attractions by booking your tickets online or going on guided tours (I’ll give more details below).
+- You can avoid the lines to the main attractions by booking skip-the-line tickets online ahead of time or taking guided tours (I’ll give more details below.)

 - San Marco square is not all there is to Venice.
 If you leave the most popular neighborhood, you’ll find significantly less people in neighborhoods like Cannaregio, Castello, San Polo, and Dorsoduro.